Clinical Epilepsy

 • Mechanism: transient cerebral hypoperfusion → cortical disinhibition → subcortical motor release

-• Brief (<15 sec) tonic stiffening or irregular myoclonic jerks
+• Brief (<15 sec) tonic stiffening or irregular, multifocal myoclonic jerks

 • Does NOT indicate epilepsy; does NOT require ASMs